Amending

 You rebase the base (starting point) of a given branch

-I.e., you need to first move to the branch that will be rebase
+First, move to the branch that will be rebased

 Rebasing can be done interactively to rewrite past history: